ralaplines1988/projects/js-code/README.md

 ### operating order in js.

 Depanding on diffrent operator, some of them are right to left, or left to right.

+### Understanding how to read syntax on MDN

+Every word in brackets means it is a option.